Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Proof of prop-a-b-c

 We denote by $\Delta:X\to X^{I}$ the diagonal morphism.
 We fix a geometric point $\ov{\eta^{I}}$ over the generic point $\eta^{I}$ of $X^{I}$ and a specialization arrow $\on{\mf{sp}}: \ov{\eta^{I}}\to \Delta(\ov \eta)$.
 The role of $\on{\mf{sp}}$ is to make the fiber functor at $\ov{\eta^{I}}$ more canonical, and in particular compatible with the coalescence of legs (the last claim is clear when $\on{\mf{sp}}^{*}$ is an isomorphism and in practice we will be essentially in this situation).
 So $ \ov{\eta^{I}}$ and $\on{\mf{sp}}$ go together and below the statements involving $ \ov{\eta^{I}}$ depend on the choice of $\on{\mf{sp}}$.

-A fondamental result of Drinfeld (theorem 2.1 of \cite{drinfeld78} and proposition 6.1 of \cite{drinfeld-compact}) is recalled in the following lemma (see chapter 8 of \cite{coh} for other references, especially \cite{eike-lau}).
+A fondamental result of Drinfeld (theorem 2.1 of \cite{drinfeld78} and proposition 6.1 of \cite{drinfeld-compact}) is recalled in the following lemma (see chapter 8 of \cite{coh} for a reminder of the proof and other references).
 We will always denote the $\mc O_{E}$-modules and the $\mc O_{E}$-sheaves by gothic letters.

 \begin{lem} (Drinfeld) If $\mf E$ is a smooth constructible $\mc O_{E}$-sheaf over a dense open subscheme of $(X\sm N)^{I}$, equipped with an action of the partial Frobenius morphisms, i.e. with isomorphisms